YamaXuna/graphs/README.md

 # Requirements

-The library should define a class template for a graph that can store the vertices and edges.
+X. The library should define a class template for a graph that can store the vertices and edges.
 The class should be parameterized by the type of the vertex and edge data.

-The library should include member functions for adding and removing vertices and edges, and for checking if a particular edge exists.
+X. The library should include member functions for adding and removing vertices and edges, and for checking if a particular edge exists.
 The member functions should be defined in the header file.

 The library should implement the following algorithms as template functions: